kvasdopil/ui-gen/README.md

 ### Creating New Screens

+1. **Deselect First**: If a screen is selected, click on empty space once to deselect it
-1. **Click on Empty Space**: Click anywhere on empty space (not on an existing screen) to initiate the new screen flow
+2. **Click Again to Create**: Click on empty space again (when no screen is selected) to show the new screen form
-2. **Enter Prompt**: A floating form will appear at the click location with a "What you want to create" input field
+3. **Enter Prompt**: A floating form will appear at the click location with a "What you want to create" input field
-3. **Create Screen**: Enter your prompt and click the "Create" button - a new screen will be created at that location and start generating immediately
+4. **Create Screen**: Enter your prompt and click the "Create" button - a new screen will be created at that location and start generating immediately
-4. **Cancel**: Click outside the form to cancel (your input will be preserved for the next attempt)
+5. **Cancel**: Click outside the form to cancel (your input will be preserved for the next attempt)
-5. **Positioning**: Each new screen is positioned absolutely at the location where you clicked, allowing you to organize screens spatially
+6. **Positioning**: Each new screen is positioned absolutely at the location where you clicked, allowing you to organize screens spatially

 ### Navigating Multiple Screens

 1. **Panning**: Press and drag on empty space to pan around the viewport
 2. **Zooming**: Use your mouse wheel to zoom in/out (10% to 100% scale)
-3. **Selecting Screens**: Click any screen to select it - it will be centered and zoomed to 100%
+3. **Selecting Screens**: Click any screen to select it and view its prompt panel
+4. **Dragging Screens**: Click and drag unselected screens to reposition them; panning is automatically disabled during screen drag
-4. **Visual Feedback**: Selected screens display a 2px blue border and appear on top
+5. **Visual Feedback**: Selected screens display a 2px blue border and appear on top; unselected screens show a grab cursor
-5. **Deselecting**: Click on empty space to deselect the current screen
+6. **Deselecting**: Click on empty space to deselect the current screen
-6. **Prompt Panel**: The prompt history panel only appears when a screen is selected
+7. **Prompt Panel**: The prompt history panel only appears when a screen is selected
-7. **Z-Index**: Newer screens appear above older ones; selected screens always appear on top
+8. **Z-Index**: Newer screens appear above older ones; selected screens always appear on top
+9. **Camera Persistence**: Your camera position and zoom level are automatically saved and restored when you reload the page

 ### Viewing Output History